aratare-jp/kirke/README.md

 - `reader`
 - `writer`

-To define a task you first need an ID:
+To define or use a task you first need an ID:

 ```clojure
 {